aosabook/500lines/spreadsheet/chapter.md

 We  write `const coord` above so that functions defined in the loop can capture the specific value of `coord` in that iteration.
 This is because `const` and `let` declares _block scoped_ variables.
 In contrast, `var coord` will make a _function scoped_ variable, and functions defined in each loop iteration will end up sharing the same `coord`.

 Customarily, formulas variables are case-insensitive and can optionally have a `$` prefix.
-Because JS variables are case-sensitive but, we use a `for … of` loop to go over the four variable names for the same coordinate:
+Because JS variables are case-sensitive but, we use a `for…of` loop to go over the four variable names for the same coordinate:

 ```js
       // Four variable names pointing to the same coordinate: A1, a1, $A1, $a1